tari-project/tari/RFC/src/RFC-0150_Wallets.md

 #### Transaction features

-- It MUST be able to send and receive Tari coins using Mimblewimble transactions.
+- It MUST be able to send and receive [tari coin]s using [mimblewimble] transactions.
 - It SHOULD be able to establish a connection between different user wallets to negotiate:
-  - the construction of a transaction and
+  - the construction of a [transaction] and
-  - the signing of multi signature transactions.
+  - the signing of multi signature [transaction]s.
 - The Tari software wallet SHOULD be implemented as a library or API so that GUI or CLI applications can be developed on top of it.
-- It MUST be able to establish a connection to a Base Node to submit transactions and monitor the Tari blockchain.
+- It MUST be able to establish a connection to a [base node] to submit [transaction]s and monitor the Tari [blockchain].
-- It SHOULD maintain an internal ledger to keep track of the Tari coin balance of the wallet.
+- It SHOULD maintain an internal ledger to keep track of the [tari coin] balance of the wallet.
 - It MAY offer transaction fee estimation taking into account:
   - transaction byte size,
   - network congestion and
   - the desired transaction priority.
-- It SHOULD be able to monitor and return the states (Spent, Unspent or Unconfirmed) of previously submitted transactions by querying information from the connected Base node.
+- It SHOULD be able to monitor and return the states (Spent, Unspent or Unconfirmed) of previously submitted [transaction]s by querying information from the connected [base node].
 - The wallet software SHOULD be able to update its software to patch potential security vulnerabilities.
 Automatic updating SHOULD be selected by default, but users can decide to opt out.
-- Wallet features requiring querying a full node for information, SHOULD have caching capabilities to reduce bandwidth consumption.
+- Wallet features requiring querying a [base node] for information, SHOULD have caching capabilities to reduce bandwidth consumption.

 #### Key management features